romanchechyotkin/pg_doorman/documentation/docs/reference/settings.md

 Default: `15000` (15 sec).

+### prometheus_exporter

+The host:port on which the Prometheus metrics exporter will listen.

+Default: `"0.0.0.0:9127"`.

+### prometheus_exporter_enabled

+Enable or disable the Prometheus metrics exporter.

+Default: `false`.

 ### server_tls

 Enable TLS for connections to the PostgreSQL server.
 When enabled, pg_doorman will attempt to establish TLS connections to the backend PostgreSQL servers.